felipedau/bearandlion/README.rst

 Acknowledgements
 ----------------
-- Thanks to *David R. Andersen* for working on the development of this package and for supervising Felipe's Senior Design Project
+- Thanks to *David R. Andersen* and *Francisco Pereira Junior* for working on the development of this package and for supervising Felipe's Senior Design Project

 - Thanks to *George Danezis* and *Ian Goldberg* for implementing *LIONESS*.